HotDogHelen/PIC16B-Project/README.md

 # PIC16B-Project
-NBA fantasy basketball team analyzer, using APIs and web site that implements user interactions
+NBA fantasy basketball team analyzer, using APIs and building a website that implements user interactions

 . . .

 . . .

 . . .